checkly/docs.checklyhq.com/site/content/docs/cli/command-line-reference.md

 - `--env-file`: You can read variables from a `.env` file by passing the file path e.g. `--env-file="./.env"`
 - `--list`: Just list the checks in your project, but don't run them.
 - `--timeout`: A fallback timeout (in seconds) to wait for checks to complete.
+- `--config` or `-c`: You can specify a particular configuration file, e.g. `--config="./checkly.staging.config.ts"`

 ### `npx checkly deploy`

 Deploys all your checks and associated resources like alert channels to your Checkly account.

+- `--config` or `-c`: You can specify a particular configuration file, e.g. `--config="./checkly.staging.config.ts"`
 - `--force` or `-f`: Skips the confirmation dialog when deploying.
 Handy in CI environments.
 - `--preview` or `-p`: Preview the differences between your actual configuration and your account.
 - `--output` or `-o`: Show applied differences after deploying.

+### `npx checkly destroy`

+Destroy all project's resources (checks, groups, alert channels, etc.) from your Checkly account.

+- `--config` or `-c`: You can specify a particular configuration file, e.g. `--config="./checkly.staging.config.ts"`
+- `--force` or `-f`: Skips the confirmation dialog when deploying.
+Handy in CI environments.

 ### `npx checkly login`